eDrivers/eDriversMS/Revisions/Rebuttal.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
 ***Answer:***

-> - We agree with reviewer 1 on the importance of clearly stating that we are solely focusing on drivers in our manuscript.
-The goal of our manuscript and the *eDrivers* initiative is to facilitate the widespread accessibility of such data for environmental assessments and integrative management.
-We believe it is clear that we are presenting but one element of a fully operational impact assessment given the title of the manuscript and the 3rd sentence in the abstract: "Our objective in this paper is to systematically characterize the distribution and intensity of drivers in the St. Lawrence System." (lines 38-39).
-Our goal is not to discuss cumulative effects assessments in particular.
-It is rather to provide knowledge on an element common to most holistic approaches, *i.e.* drivers characterization.
-We have strived to make this as clear as possible throughout the manuscript, namely in the introduction and in the perspectives sections, as noted by reviewer 1.
-As such, and considering the focus of the manuscript, we are hesitant to accept the suggestion of reviewer 1 to discuss cumulative effects assessment, best practices and indicator types at the beginning of the introduction.
-We feel that, considering the objective of this manuscript, the beginning of the introduction should rather focus on drivers specifically.
+> - We agree with the reviewer about the importance of clearly stating that this manuscript solely focuses on drivers.
+The goal of this manuscript and the eDrivers initiative is to facilitate the widespread accessibility of such data for environmental assessments and integrative management.
+We believe that we are clearly stating that the goal of our manuscript is focused on a single element of a fully operational impact assessment given the title of the manuscript and the 3rd sentence of the abstract: “Our objective in this paper is to systematically characterize the distribution and intensity of drivers in the St. Lawrence System.” (lines 38-39).
+Our goal is not to address cumulative effects.
+It is rather to provide knowledge on an element common to most holistic approaches, i.e. drivers characterization.
+We strived to make this as clear as possible throughout the manuscript, namely in the introduction and in the perspectives sections, as noted by the reviewer.
+As such, and considering the focus of the manuscript, we are hesitant to accept the reviewer’s suggestion to discuss cumulative effect assessment, best practices and indicator types at the beginning of the introduction.
+We feel that, considering the objective of this manuscript, the beginning of the introduction should focus specifically on drivers.

-> - We nonetheless agree with reviewer 1's suggestions.
-We are therefore proposing the following modifications to the manuscript that we hope consolidates the essence of the suggestions made by reviewer 1:
+> - We, nonetheless, agree with the reviewer’s suggestions and agree that a broader context is necessary to properly position our manuscript in the environmental assessment literature.
+We are, therefore, proposing the following modifications to the manuscript, as we hope that these will consolidate the essence of the suggestions made by the reviewer:

-  > 1. We modified the introduction to broadly state the major steps undertaken in holistic environmental approaches in general (lines 96-101).
+  > 1. We modified the introduction to broadly state the major steps that are generally undertaken in holistic environmental approaches (lines 101-105).

-  > 2. We modified the statement of the objectives of the manuscript at the end of the introduction to clearly state that we are focusing on drivers (lines 123-129).
+  > 2. We modified the statement of the objectives that appears at the end of the introduction to clearly state that we are specifically focusing on drivers (lines 130-136).

-  > 3. We modified the pre-existing paragraph presenting the importance of valued components in the perspective sections (lines 492-514).
-It is now presenting *eDrivers* as a suite of stressor-based indicators that hold certain advantages, but fail to capture effects on valued components and non-additive effects.
-We present effects-based indicators and their importance for understanding cumulative effects.
-We then argue that both are jointly required to properly diagnose and attribute causes of ecosystem change to stressors (Dubé 2003, Environmental Impact Assessment Review 23(6):723-745; Jones 2016, Environmental Reviews 24(2):187-204).
+  > 3. We modified the paragraph in the perspective sections (lines 496-518) in which the importance of valued components is discussed.
+It now presents eDrivers as a suite of useful, stressor-based indicators that, nevertheless,  fail to capture effects on valued components and non-additive effects.
+We present effects-based indicators and discuss their importance for understanding cumulative effects.
+We then argue that both are required to properly diagnose and attribute causes of ecosystem change to stressors (Dubé 2003, Environmental Impact Assessment Review 23(6):723-745; Jones 2016, Environmental Reviews 24(2):187-204).

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->